 This arrival in Beijing marked the last stop of the Trans Siberian train.
 And the last part of a pretty exhausting mission I was doing in collaboration with a European technology company.
 More about that, soon here on the blog.

-Part 1 of a longer project
+Part 1 of a more extended project